Self-Guided Walking Tour in Syracuse

 7. 7

-Maniace Castle in Siracusa, stop 7 on the self-guided walking tour
+Maniace Castle (Castello Maniace) in Syracuse, stop 7 on the self-guided walking tour

 The island runs out here, and the castle marks the end of both the land and the walk.
 This is a Swabian fortress, one of the best-known of Frederick II's castles, sitting square on the southernmost point of Ortigia with water on three sides.
 Walk through the gate into the great hall and you get the sea breeze you have been wanting all day.
 Entry is €5.
 Hours are Tuesday to Saturday 8:30am to 5:45pm, with Monday and Sunday only 8:30am to noon, so a late-afternoon finish only works midweek; check the day before you build your whole route toward it.
 Even if you skip the interior, the walk out along the seafront to reach it is the best stretch of promenade on the island, and the ramparts give you the open Ionian.
 A fitting place to stop, sit, and watch the boats.